Sam Harris is wrong about science and morality

 I’ll close on a personal note.
 I was in the audience at Harris’ Oxford talk, and during the Q&A I nudged him on two points.
-First, how exactly did his argument get us over the is/ought divide; and second, what can “science” tell us about morality that we didn’t know from common sense.
+First, how exactly did his argument get us over the is/ought divide; and second, what can “science” tell us about morality that we didn’t know from common sense (or plain old secular moral reasoning).
 Our exchange can be seen in the video below, and I’ll make just one comment before you watch it.
 Notice the first four words of Harris’ reply to my question: “The moment you grant …” My point has been that what Harris wants you to grant is a philosophical, not a scientific, premise; hence, his “moral landscape” is not scientifically determined as he claims.

-Here’s the link (please forgive my animated gesticulation; I was frustrated, and trying to be polite).
+Here’s the link (please forgive my animated gesticulation).

 OTHER GOOD CRITIQUES OF HARRIS’ ARGUMENT: